telerik/kendo-ui-core/docs/controls/editors/upload/how-to/select-additional-metadata.md

 ```
 ## See Also

-Other articles on Kendo UI Upload:
+Other articles on the Kendo UI Upload:

 * [Upload JavaScript API Reference](/api/javascript/ui/upload)
 * [Modes of Operation]({% slug modes_upload_widget %})